 Luxury Travel Concierge

-Luxury Travel Concierge is a brilliant FREE personalised hotel booking service which offers incredible benefits rather than discounts at luxury five-star hotels.
-These benefits include free upgrades, free breakfasts, deals, gifts and resort spend on luxury hotel stays.
+Luxury Travel Concierge is a brilliant free personalized hotel booking service that offers incredible benefits rather than discounts at luxury five-star hotels.
+These benefits include free upgrades, free breakfasts, deals, gifts, and resort spend on luxury hotel stays.

 The hotel prices are the same as you would find on the hotel website direct so you have nothing to lose by booking via this concierge service and everything to gain.

-Food and beverage credit of USD100 per stay.
+- Food and beverage credit of $100 USD per stay

 The nice thing about this concierge is that you can request a quote for free, so it is always worth contacting this luxury travel concierge to get a quote before you finally book your hotel stay.